shivamjagdale/Loan-Approval-Prediction-using-Machine-Learning/README.md

 Here we are using Support Vector Machine as our learning model. 📈🤖

 After we are done with training and testing the data, we will give our own input and let the model predict the outcome. 🧩🔮

+Here the model got 81% on training data 📚✅ and 80% on testing data 🧪✅ which is really good. 👍🌟